igordanchenko/react-photo-album/README.md

 default.
 Keep in mind that responsive parameters may contribute to cumulative layout shifts during the initial page load.
 If CLS becomes an issue in your case, you may want to consider using hard-coded values for `columns`, `spacing` , `padding`, etc., instead of the default responsive values.

-### ResizeObserver

-React Photo Album relies on [ResizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to respond to container size changes (i.e., when the browser window gets resized, device orientation changes or page layout causes a shift in container dimensions).
-React Photo Album no longer bundles ResizeObserver polyfill as part of the library since, as of January 2022, over 91% of browsers support it natively.
-If your use case requires you to support some older browsers, you can accomplish this by either installing a global ResizeObserver polyfill or by supplying a ponyfill via the `resizeObserverProvider` parameter.

 ## Credits